mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer:

+- majority voting is for classification
+- the mean is for regression

 ---

 **question**: For the Monte Carlo method in reinforcement learning value estimates and policies are changed only on the completion of an episode